Coping with Grief and Loss

 Fear – A significant loss can trigger a host of worries and fears.
 You may feel anxious, helpless, or insecure.
 You may even have panic attacks.
 The death of a loved one can trigger fears about your own mortality, of facing life without that person, or the responsibilities you now face alone.

 The pain of grief can often cause you to want to withdraw from others and retreat into your shell.
 But having the face-to-face support of other people is vital to healing from loss.
-Even if you aren’t comfortable talking about your feelings under normal circumstances, it’s important to express them when you’re grieving.
+Even if you're not comfortable talking about your feelings under normal circumstances, it’s important to express them when you’re grieving.
 While sharing your loss can make the burden of grief easier to carry, that doesn’t mean that every time you interact with friends and family, you need to talk about your loss.
 Comfort can also come from just being around others who care about you.
 The key is not to isolate yourself.

 Finding support after a loss